 Entrepreneurs often think that in order to be successful, they have to do everything themselves.
 They try to make a successful business by running a one-man show.
 This is often why people don't pursue their business dreams- they find it too daunting to start.

-In Virtual Freedom, outsourcing expert Chris Ducker explains how to get the help you need using affordable resources.
+In this book, outsourcing expert Chris Ducker explains how to get the help you need using affordable resources.
 Entrepreneurs don't have to do everything alone when they discover the power of creating a team of virtual employees to help launch their businesses.

 Understanding the principles of staff and many of his suggestions is the key to taking a single person side hustle and turning it in a viable business.
 This book is the authoritative guide to finding and managing a virtual staff.
 I have personally used it as a blueprint in hiring two virtual assistants and a part-time staff writer.

 This is a great resource for people who have never considered doing this before.
 What makes this book unique is that it is great for beginners as well as people who already have a virtual staff.
 There are several tips that can be used, even after working with a virtual assistant.

 It is tough to gain a competitive edge in this chaotic world.

 In Publish and Profit: A 5-Step System For Attracting Paying Coaching And Consulting Clients, Traffic And Leads, Product Sales, And Speaking Engagements, Koenigs claims that what people need to succeed is a bestselling book.